intel/linux-sgx/docs/design/sgx2.md

 non-SGX-aware operating systems.
 This section describes in detail the interface exposed by SGX driver on Linux to support EDMM usages.

 **Note:** The dynamic region is not yet implemented in current SGX OOT driver.
-It simply EAUGs one page on \#PF caused by read access, or inject SIGBUS for \#PF caused by write access.
+It simply EAUGs one page on \#PF and inject SIGBUS if \#PF caused by write access.
+The latter case is for user space to do [stack expansion](#anchor-267).

 ## <span id="anchor-137"></span>Dynamic Regions and \#PF Handling